-Our aim is to provide a safe and supportive environment securing wellbeing and best possible outcomes for the children at Ryecroft C.E Middle School.
-We do recognise that sometimes the behaviour of adults may lead to an allegation of abuse being made.
+Our aim is to provide a safe and supportive environment securing wellbeing and best possible outcomes for the children at Wombourne.
+We do recognise that sometimes the behaviour of

-The Governing Body ensures that there are procedures in place for dealing with the two sections covering two levels (see below) of concern and/or allegations against staff members, supply staff, volunteers, and contractors.
+The LGB ensures that there are procedures in place for dealing with the two sections covering two levels (see below) of concern and/or allegations against staff members, supply staff, volunteers, and contractors.

-- Allegations that may meet the harms threshold. - Allegation/concerns that do not meet the harms threshold referred to for the purposes of this guidance as 'low level concerns'.
+- Allegations that may meet the harms threshold. - Allegation/concerns that do not meet the harms threshold referred to for the purposes of this guidance as 'low level concerns.